BM in Music Performance: Jazz and Commercial Music

 Expand your jazz education

-The jazz program curriculum is comprehensive and several degree programs are offered at the undergraduate and graduate levels including BM in Music Education and BM in Music Composition degrees, along with a Master of Music degree in Jazz Pedagogy.
+The jazz and commercial music program curriculum is comprehensive and several degree programs are offered at the undergraduate and graduate levels including BM in Music Education and BM in Music Composition degrees, along with a Master of Music degree in Jazz Pedagogy.
 We also offer a minor in jazz studies that provides skills and knowledge that enhance many other music degrees.